Boston Day Trips from New York

 The guided tour of the city centre

-It is a commemorative trail marked by a line of red bricks that leads to the 16 sites that played a key role in the American Revolution for independence.
-In Boston Common Park, where the Freedom Trail begins, there is a visitor centre where you can get some maps and extra information to complement the information provided by the guide during the activity.
+This is a commemorative trail marked by a line of red bricks that leads to the 16 sites that played a key role in the American Revolution for independence.
+In Boston Common Park, where the Freedom Trail begins, there is a visitor centre where you can get some maps and extra information to complement the information offered by the guide during the activity.

-You will learn anecdotes and legends about this episode of American history while admiring the architecture of colonial buildings that were very important in the development of the events, such as the Revolution:
+You will learn anecdotes and legends about this episode of American history while admiring the architecture of colonial buildings, very important in the development of events such as:

-• Faneuil Hall (where the speeches of the Revolution were made, known as the "cradle of liberty").
+• Faneuil Hall: where the speeches of the revolution were made, it is known as the "cradle of liberty".

 Quincy Market

-The best place to get the full experience of historic Boston is Quincy Market, the city's oldest market (1800) with a multitude of stalls and carts selling delicious dishes (pasta, hot dogs, sandwiches, noodles...) although the city's signature dishes are clam chowder and lobster rolls.
-This market is right opposite Faneuil Hall and the open spaces in the area are great for relaxing while enjoying the entertainment and street art.
+The best place to get the full experience of historic Boston is Quincy Market, the city's oldest market, which dates back to the 1800s and features a multitude of stalls and carts selling pasta, hot dogs, sandwiches, noodles, etc., although the city's signature dishes are clam chowder and lobster rolls.
+This market is right across the street from Faneuil Hall and the open spaces in the area are a great place to relax while enjoying the entertainment and street art.

 The Tea Party Ships and Museum